ingan914/Rixor/README.md

 ---------------------------------
 Rixor requires a few libraries, these are pretty easy to setup.
 Where your craftbukkit.jar is located, make a folder called "**libs**", and add [dom4j] [2] to it.
+Also, make sure to download BarAPI and place it as a plugin inside of your plugins folder.
+You can download BarAPI from the release section, located next to braches and commits at the top of the repo.

 3. Creating and adding to the maps repository
 ---------------------------------------------